gooddaymorgan/Weather-App/README.md

 Leah was in charge of project managment, API, JSON, and Javascript

 - Made with pure vanilla Javascript
+- Allows the user to select the city they want to view the weather for
-- Feature Weather API that fetches data in JSON
+- Feature Weather API that fetches data in JSON from open-meteo.com
+- Color theme text, and images change based the current tempurature and conditions

 ## 🐞 Bugs, Questions, & Comments